-|Introduction to Taoism|
+|Introduction to East Asian Civilizations|

-|Survey of Chinese Literature|
+|Survey of Classical Chinese Literature|

-|Survey of Chinese Literature|
+|Survey of Modern Chinese Literature|

 |Topics in Chinese: Study Abroad|

-|Topics in East Asian Visual Cultures|
+|Topics in East Asian Visual Cultures (Chinese topics only)|

-Residence & Quality of Work
+Residence and Quality of Work

-2.000 GPA on all certificate-approved courses
+- Minimum 2.000 GPA on all certificate-approved courses

-6 credits in the certificate, in residence
+- 6 credits in the certificate, in residence

 - Understand the content and cultural context of written texts and audiovisual materials with a large degree of independence, adapting style and speed of comprehension to different texts and purposes, and using appropriate reference sources selectively.